 Our financial statements were prepared using accounting principles generally accepted in the United States of America applicable to a going concern, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-With the exception of the first quarter of fiscal 2022, we have incurred losses from operations since inception, and have an accumulated deficit of \$93,646,779 as of February 28, 2022, compared to \$92,736,638, as of May 31, 2021.
-We had a working capital deficit of \$18,615,913 as of February 28, 2022, compared to a working capital deficit of \$1,143,922 at May 31, 2021.
-The report of our independent auditors for the year ended May 31, 2021 contained a going concern qualification.
+With the exception of the first quarter of fiscal 2022, we have incurred losses from operations since inception, and have an accumulated deficit of \$96,228,295 as of August 31, 2022, compared to \$95,079,817 as of May 31, 2022.
+We had a working capital deficit of \$22,822,630 as of August 31, 2022, compared to a working capital deficit of \$21,228,633 as of May 31, 2022.
+The report of our independent auditors for the year ended May 31, 2022 contained a going concern qualification.
 Our ability to continue as a going concern must be considered in light of the problems, expenses, and complications frequently encountered by early stage companies.

-Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, to borrow capital and to sell equity to support our plans to acquire operating businesses, execute on joint ventures, open processing facilities and finance ongoing operations.
-There can be no assurance that we will be successful in our efforts to raise additional debt or equity capital and/or that cash generated by our future operations will be adequate to meet our needs.
+Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, and to borrow capital and to sell equity to re-finance our debt and support our plans to acquire operating businesses, execute on joint ventures, open processing facilities and finance ongoing operations.
+There can be no assurance that we will be successful in our efforts to raise additional debt or equity capital on reasonable terms, or at all, and/or that cash generated by our future operations will be adequate to meet our needs.
 These factors, among others, indicate that we may be unable to continue as a going concern for a reasonable period of time.